 Who Can Apply For Naturalisation In The UK?

-In order to apply to become a British citizen you need to be eligible.
-Eligibility criteria for British citizenship is split into a few main areas as laid out below:
+In order to apply to become a British citizen, you need to be eligible.
+Eligibility criteria for British citizenship are split into a few main areas as laid out below:

-You were born in UK (though this is not granted automatically and some restrictions apply)
+- You were born in the UK (though this is not granted automatically and some restrictions apply)

 You may also be eligible to apply for citizenship if you fit into any of the following areas: